 According to the CME FedWatch Tool, the market is pricing in a high probability of another 25 basis point rate cut.
 Lower interest rates reduce the opportunity cost of holding gold.

-Gold prices tend to move inversely to the US dollar because the precious metal is priced in this currency internationally.
-A stronger US dollar tends to lower the price of gold and vice versa.
+Gold prices typically move inversely to the US dollar because the precious metal is priced in the currency internationally.
+A stronger US dollar tends to lower gold prices and vice versa.

 Focus on Fed rate cuts